 First of all, it should be noted that this text says nothing regarding auricular confession or priestly absolution.
 Rather, sinners were simply to bring their guilt offerings (which were temporary coverings for sin) for the priest to make atonement.
 The priests managed the particulars of the Mosaic system.
 They supervised faithfulness to the Law.
 The priests presented gifts and animal sacrifices according to God's commandments.

-Even if the Jews were supposed to confess sins to their priests (something that is not indicated by this text, nor the rest of the Old Testament), the point remains that Christ abrogated the Levitical priesthood.
+There is no evidence in the Old Testament that the Jews were supposed to get their sins absolved by a priest or even confess sin to them.
+Even if the latter happened, the point remains that Christ abrogated the Levitical priesthood.
 His sacrifice has done away with the Law.
 We have direct access to God through the shed blood of Jesus Christ (Hebrews 10:19-22).
 An ordained ministerial priesthood has been cancelled out by His everlasting High Priesthood.
 We must place our trust in His work alone for salvation.
 While the confession of sin is very much a biblical concept, there is no basis for receiving the forgiveness of God by confessing sins to a mortal man.